-I also invest in and advise early-stage startups.
-I advise startups on their initial growth and data stack, growth strategy, and interview structure for the first product/GTM hires; I also provide product feedback.
+invest in and advise early-stage startups.
+I advise startups on their initial growth and data stack, growth strategy, and product/GTM hiring; I also provide product feedback.
 If you’re looking for an advisor, feel free to reach out!

 My journey from being an engineer to running the growth team at Warp